valkey-io/valkey-doc/docs/manual/patterns/bulk-loading.md

     errors: 0, replies: 1000000

-The redis-cli utility will also make sure to only redirect errors received from the Redis instance to the standard output.
+The redis-cli utility will also make sure to only redirect errors received from the Valkey instance to the standard output.

-### Generating Redis Protocol
+### Generating Valkey Protocol

-The Redis protocol is extremely simple to generate and parse, and is [Documented here](/topics/protocol).
+The Valkey protocol is extremely simple to generate and parse, and is [Documented here](/topics/protocol).
 However in order to generate protocol for the goal of bulk loading you don't need to understand every detail of the protocol, but just that every command is represented in the following way: